topherCantrell/computerarcheology/content/CoCo/MegaBug/Code.md

 CFF2: A1 8D 40 0A    CMPA    $400A,PC                       ; This is $1000 if we are running from cartridge
 CFF6: 27 1D          BEQ     $D015                          ; This is cartridge ... continue normally

 CFF8: BD D2 BE       JSR     $D2BE                          ; Strange.
-Not a section of code.
+If we are not running in cart, then where is this?
-CFFB: CE 04 00       LDU     #$0400
+CFFB: CE 04 00       LDU     #$0400                         ; Start of the text screen
 CFFE: DF 9E          STU     <$9E
 D000: BD D4 AE       JSR     $D4AE                          ; {Clear1200} Clear 1200 bytes (4K for 3K screen??)
 D003: 8E D2 A1       LDX     #$D2A1                         ;